mcw-rcc/mcw-rcc.github.io/docs/user-guide/quickstart.md

 ## Getting an account

 You need an RCC account to get started.
-Please see the [Accounts guide](accounts.md) for details.
+Please see [Getting an Account]](accounts.md) for details.

 ## Logging in